scacela/oci-lakehouse-pipeline/README.md

 	3. Type `federation`, and click `Federation` on the right-hand side of the page once it auto-populates.
 	4. Click the hyperlinked name of your identity provider of type IDCS (Oracle Identity Cloud Service).
 	5. Click the link next to `Oracle Identity Cloud Service Console:`
-	6. To create an IDCS Application that can be used to generate access tokens, follow the sub-steps:
+	6. To create an IDCS Application that can be used to generate access tokens, follow these sub-steps:
 \
 \
 		<b>One-Time Only: Generate an IDCS Application</b>